okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/main/index.md

 ### Enable the Registration Inline Hook

-You must [enable and configure a profile enrollment policy](https://help.okta.com/okta_help.htm?type=oie&id=ext-create-profile-enrollment) to implement a Registration Inline Hook.
+You must [enable and configure a Profile Enrollment policy](https://help.okta.com/okta_help.htm?type=oie&id=ext-create-profile-enrollment) to implement a Registration Inline Hook.

-> **Note:** Profile enrollment and Registration Inline Hooks are only supported by the [Okta Sign-In Widget](/code/javascript/okta_sign-in_widget/) version 4.5 or later.
+> **Note:** Profile Enrollment and Registration Inline Hooks are only supported by the [Okta Sign-In Widget](/code/javascript/okta_sign-in_widget/) version 4.5 or later.

-To associate the Registration Inline Hook with your profile enrollment policy:
+To associate the Registration Inline Hook with your Profile Enrollment policy:

 1. In the Admin Console, go to **Security > Profile Enrollment**.